nmattei/cmps6790/syllabus.md

 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted.**

 ### Projects
 There will be 3 "mini-projects" assigned over the course of the semester (plus one simple setup assignment that will walk you through using git, Docker, and Jupyter).
 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
-Late assignments will not be accepted.**
+Late assignments will not be accepted unless a late token is used, see below.**

 ### Test 1 and Test 2
 This will be a written, close book, in class exam.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet **with** the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person. **You must earn at least a 60% average between the two exams to pass the course.**